sderosiaux/every-single-day-i-tldr/README.md

 > Note for my past/current/future employer: this is stuff I'm reading mostly off work of course. :angel:

+# 29-11-2017

+- https://design.google/library/evolving-google-identity/ An old post from 2015 when Google redesigns its logo and style.
+Nice explanations.

 # 27-11-2017

 - https://dzone.com/refcardz/continuous-delivery-with-jenkins-workflow A very nice intro to Jenkins Pipeline